The Fire & Forget pattern

 Ensure the resubmit feature still work

 Now let see how resubmit feature behaves inside the nested logic app.
-If you do a the resubmit action (through the api or through the portal) you will notice that the response action is skipped.
+If you do a resubmit action (through the api or through the portal) you will notice that the response action is skipped.

 This is due to the resubmit feature.
 Because there is no caller, the action is ignored.
-By default, an action is executed if the previous one is successfully.
+By default, an action is executed if the previous one is successfully done.
 Because the “Response accepted” action is ignored, following action is ignored.
 And this is happening untill the end of the flow.
 Except if it’s the behavior you want, you should ensure following action are executed even if the “Response accpeted” action is skipped.
 You can easily configure it by using the “configure run after” panel from the action shape by picking the “is skipped” option.

 If you resubmit any run of the nested logic app, you will now notice that the response action is skipped, but the following actions not.